Zendaya: Fashion and media image

-In October 2018, Zendaya became an ambassador for Tommy Hilfiger and co-designed the Tommy x Zendaya capsule collections, drawing inspiration from the 1970s and its "strong, iconic women".
-Her Paris and New York Fashion Week shows were acclaimed for their celebration of diversity and inclusivity, featuring women of color, plus-size models, and models up to seventy years old as a tribute to pioneering figures in fashion.
+In October 2018, Zendaya became a brand ambassador for Tommy Hilfiger and co-designed the Tommy x Zendaya capsule collections, drawing inspiration from the 1970s and its "strong, iconic women".
+Her Paris and New York Fashion Week shows were acclaimed for their celebration of diversity and inclusivity, featuring women of color, plus-size models, and models up to seventy years old.
 Zendaya became a spokesmodel for Lancôme in 2019, followed by Bulgari and Valentino in 2020.
-In June 2022, she was named the global brand ambassador for Glaceau Smartwater, and in 2023, she became an ambassador for Louis Vuitton.
+In 2022, she was named the global brand ambassador for Glaceau Smartwater, and in 2023, she became an ambassador for Louis Vuitton.
+Zendaya has been the face of footwear company On since 2024, and she became an ambassador for Rolex in 2025.

+In 2025, an internet meme emerged revolving around a big Emporio Armani hat Zendaya wore to the Teen Vogue Young Hollywood Party in 2014.
+While it had already been a prominent subject of discussion, it led to the emergence of a subculture on TikTok based on the "Zendaya Hat Theory", a collection of absurdist memes based on the hat.
+A notable joke of the Zendaya Hat Theory was that Zendaya's husband Tom Holland lived under the hat.
+In August 2026, Zendaya became the Global Ambassador for Prada Paradoxe.